kelseyduffy/sporting-events/README.md

     - `\connect <database name>`
 - pgadmin

-then manually execute the sql files in the [sql folder](db/sql) to create the items table
+then manually execute the sql files in the [sql folder](db/sql) to create the teams table

 set the environment variables on machine running Go needed for Go to connect to the postgres instance
 - `export POSTGRES_USER=<postgres user>`